 In September 2011, the FASB issued ASU 2011-08, "Testing Goodwill for Impairment".
-The amendments under ASU 2011-08 will allow entities to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
-Under these amendments, an entity would not be required to calculate the fair value of a reporting unit unless the entity determines, based on a qualitative assessment, that it is more likely than not that its fair value is less than its carrying amount.
-The amendments include a number of events and circumstances for entities to consider in conducting the qualitative assessment.
-Entities will have the option to bypass the qualitative assessment for any reporting unit in any period and proceed directly to performing the first step of the two-step quantitative goodwill impairment test.
-ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011 (fiscal year 2013 for the Company), and early adoption is permitted.
-Adoption of ASU 2011-08 is not expected to have a material impact on the Company's financial statements.
+The amendments under ASU 2011-08 allow entities to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
+Under these amendments, an entity is not required to calculate the fair value of a reporting unit unless the entity determines, based on a qualitative assessment, that it is more likely than not that the reporting unit's fair value is less than its carrying amount.
+The amendments included a number of events and circumstances for entities to consider in conducting the qualitative assessment.
+Entities now have the option to bypass the qualitative assessment for any reporting unit in any period and proceed directly to performing the first step of the two-step quantitative goodwill impairment test.
+ASU 2011-08 was effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011 (fiscal year 2013 for the Company).
+Adoption of ASU 2011-08 did not have a material impact on the Company's financial statements.